How Australia is accelerating investment in hydrogen

 - focus on hydrogen production, the development of export and domestic hydrogen supply chains (including export infrastructure);

 - the establishment of hydrogen hubs and other projects that will help promote domestic hydrogen demand; and

 - are included in the ARENA Renewable Hydrogen Deployment Funding Round.

-April 2020: To accelerate hydrogen electrolyser technology in Australia, ARENA released a $70 million Renewable Hydrogen Deployment Funding Round
+April 2020: To accelerate hydrogen electrolyser technology in Australia, ARENA releases a $70m Renewable Hydrogen Deployment Funding Round

 - are aligned with Australia's National Hydrogen Strategy;

 - involve feasibility studies into the development of 100+ MW electrolysers; and/or

 - involve commercial-scale deployment of 10+ MW electrolyser technologies to drive the commercialisation of key electrolyser component technologies, which in turn will reduce the costs of producing green hydrogen.